 The peripheral accepts one event input.
-If the Capture Event Input Enable bit (CAPTEI) in the Event Control register (TCBn.EVCTRL) is written to '1', incoming events will result in an event action as defined by the Event Edge bit (EDGE) in TCBn.EVCTRL.
-The event needs to last for at least one CLK_PER cycle to ensure that it is recognized.
+If the Capture Event Input Enable bit (CAPTEI) in the Event Control register (TCB.EVCTRL) is written to '1', incoming events will result in an event action as defined by the Event Edge bit (EDGE) in TCB.EVCTRL.
+A change on event line needs to be held for at least on system clock cycle to guarantee action on event except single shot mode.